5axes/CustomSupportCylinder/README.md

-# Custom Supports plugin for Cura
+# Custom Supports Plugin for Cura

 Cura plugin which enables you to add custom cylindrical and cubic supports.
-It was originaly based on the CustomSupports plugin version of Krasimir Stenanov : http://lokspace.eu/cura-custom-supports-plugin/
+It was originaly based on the CustomSupports plugin of Krasimir Stenanov : http://lokspace.eu/cura-custom-supports-plugin/

 Source code on Github : https://github.com/lokster/cura-custom-supports/tree/master/CustomSupports